 A Marigold is a beautiful flower.
 It is very common and easy to grow the plant.
 From Europe to America and Asia to Africa, marigold is found everywhere.

-Speaking of marigolds- mostly African and Mexican varieties are popular for flower beds and other varieties and sub-varieties are beautiful for single pots as well as for backyard garden.
+Speaking of marigolds- mostly African and Mexican varieties are popular for flower beds and other varieties and sub-varieties are beautiful for single pots as well as for backyard gardens.

 When do marigolds bloom? – Marigold flower loves warm temperature and moisture.
-It starts blooming above 22 degree Celsius (Mid-January).
-The blooming continues until the temperature reaches 35+ till the end of April.
-Usually, most marigold varieties start blooming in the early morning and the flowers stay fresh for more than a week.
+It starts blooming above 21 degrees Celsius (Mid-January).
+The blooming continues until the temperature reaches 35+ by the end of April.
+Days with temperatures ranging from 21 to 26 degrees are ideal for these plants.
+Usually, most marigold varieties start blooming early in the morning and the flowers stay fresh for days and weeks.

-Other than the decorative purposes, marigold is also very popular for its mild incense and also for its ability to disinfect the skin.
-You may only love the fragrance of marigold but believe it this will keep the bugs and mosquitoes out of your lawn and house if grown indoors.
+Other than decorative purposes, marigold is also very popular for their mild incense.
+You may only love the fragrance of marigolds though it is not the only benefit.
+A Marigold plant can keep bugs and mosquitoes out of your lawn and house if grown indoors.

 check out our latest post on How to Grow Marigold from Cuttings

 Generally, all types of marigolds start blooming in the month of December.
 This timing is based on tropical and subtropical environments.
 You should rather rely on the average daily temperature in your locality for bloom time.
 The best bloom can be seen in the month of February till March end.

 Marigold plant is resistant to moderate temperatures.
 It is seen to bloom when the night temperature rises above 17-18 degrees Celsius.
 The best bloom occurs when the soil temperature rises above 21 degrees.